popi-mkx3/popi_project/README.md

 [Instagram](https://www.instagram.com/walko_adventures/) <br>
 [Discord](dsc.gg/walko) <br>
 [YouTube](https://www.youtube.com/c/WalkoRobotics) <br> <br>
+Fair warning : we mainly use French on our social media for now, but you can still DM us or send us an email at contact.walko@gmail.com if you want.
+<br> <br>

 ## Overview of the project
 POPI is an entirely open-source quadruped robot.
 Though not yet extremely agile, <a href="#team">we</a> meant it to be accessible to anyone interested in robotics and we hope it becomes a friendly collaborative platform for educational or research purposes.
 You will hence find in this repository everything there is to know about POPI.
 If you want to know about every details, a good way would be to have a look at the user manual in the [popi_reports] folder.